adealsystems/platform/org.adealsystems.platform.spark.app.example/README.md

 # Example App

+## Preparing execution
+The `application.properties` in module's root contains paths to input & output folders of batch jobs.

+`data.location.base.directory.input=./data/export`
+`data.location.base.directory.output=./data/batch`

+A sample input file for the `ExampleBatchJob` is available in `./data/export/...` folder.

+Before start a job, verify if all needed files are available on specified paths.

 ## Execute without any arguments
 This will fail if more than one job has been defined.
 It will print a list of all valid job identifiers in that case.